AliciaMMorgan/Speaking-Resources/README.md

 This space includes:
 - 📊 Talk decks or outlines (when publicly shareable)
 - 🧠 Key takeaways and insights for each topic
-- 🔗 Links to webinars or external speaker pages (if applicable)
+- 🔗 Links to webinars or external speaker pages

 ---